 13. NRS Kicker Wetshoes (Men and Women)

 These shoes look like classic water shoes.
 Neoprene uppers have a titanium coating that provides good insulation, making them a good choice in colder weather.
-However, the downside is that a neoprene upper requires more time to dry than a breathable mesh upper.
+However, the downside is that a neoprene upper requires more drying time than a breathable mesh upper.

 The shoe also lacks drainage ports, which may give them a squishy feel.
 However, without holes, the shoes are less susceptible to debris getting into them.
 The toe box provides sufficient room for wide feet.

 The shoes have a rubber outsole and are perfect on wet surfaces.
-They also have a 2mm shim in the soles that provide protection from sharp rocks.
+They also have a 2mm shim in the soles that protects them from sharp rocks.

 They don’t perform as well on muddy surfaces, however.
 Reviewers liked the cuff, which you can tighten for a snug fit to keep out grit.